7:00AM to 5:00PM

 As we clean our teeth, shower, wash the clothes and do the dishes, it’s something we take for granted every day.
 But when it all goes wrong, it’s much more than a smelly problem.
 We’re talking about drains.

-> The best ‘cure’, of course, is prevention.
-By that, we mean avoiding certain behaviours that typically block drains, like pouring grease into the sink, and doing certain other things that can help – like using drain screens or throwing the odd handful of baking soda and steaming hot water into the sink.
+The best ‘cure’, of course, is prevention.
+By that, we mean avoiding certain behaviours that typically block drains, like pouring the grease into the sink and doing certain other things that can help – like using drain screens or throwing the odd handful of baking soda and steaming hot water into the sink.

-> But if you’ve retrieved the balls of hair or even got out the trusty plunger and you’ve still got a problem, While a professional plumber may be needed to rectify plumbing issues in many cases, there is the possibility that you can remove the clogs that are blocking your drain yourself.
+But if you’ve retrieved the balls of hair or even got out the trusty plunger and you’ve still got a problem, While a professional plumber may be needed to rectify plumbing issues in many cases, there is the possibility that you can remove the clogs that are blocking your drain yourself.

 Whether you need to unblock a shower drain or kitchen sink, these DIY drain unblocking methods can help in what to use to unblock shower drain or sink.
 For stubborn or recurring blockages it might be time to call in a plumber such as these gold coast blocked drain experts!

 If you put your fingers down the drain hole and can pull out all sorts of hair and smelly gunk, then rest assured there is more beneath the surface – and that could be the source of the blockage.

 So get a coat hanger and straighten it out of shape, effectively creating a hook at one end.
 And then go fishing down the drain!
 You’ll be amazed how much ‘stuff’ you’ll pull out of the drain, but just be careful you don’t accidentally compact a blockage and make it worse.

 And if you want to step it up a notch from the coat hanger, head to your hardware store and browse the shelves for commercial drain unclogging tools such as drain snakes.